 Frank & Honest have always delivered great coffee, that’s no secret.
 But as Rosemary Walsh, marketing manager, Frank and Honest, Musgrave says “We’re not here to just be another coffee brand, we’re here to deliver the best-tasting coffee in a way that is light on the planet.
 Sometimes, that means we’ve to go out and find new ways to do things..”

 THINKHOUSE has worked with Frank & Honest since 2018, finding new ways to bring the best quality coffee experience to Irish coffee-lovers in a way that is truly sustainable.
-And now, in 2022, entering our 4th year of partnership, according to the brand's most recent Red C’s 2021 brand tracker we know that Frank & Honest is 'Ireland's most sustainable coffee brand' while also being the biggest takeaway coffee brand in Ireland.
+And now, in 2022, entering our 4th year of partnership, according to the brand's most recent Red C’s 2021 Brand Tracker we know that Frank & Honest is 'Ireland's most sustainable coffee brand' while also being the biggest takeaway coffee brand in Ireland.
 This is some achievement; a demonstration of the team's commitment to sustainable action - even before it became the popular thing to do.

 When THINKHOUSE began working with Frank & Honest we inherited a young brand, with a developing tone of voice that was cheeky and irrelevant.
 As Frank & Honest is a Musgrave brand, Ireland's biggest retail company, its OTG coffee business had a deep grounding in best-in-class customer experience and savvy marketing to this new brand.

 When we started to work on the brand to evolve and grow its positioning, we were struck by 3 key dynamics brewing:

 - OUR COFFEE-DRINKER WAS DEMANDING SUSTAINABLE CHANGE: Young people across the world were voicing out - declaring a climate crisis and demanding awareness, accountability and action.
 They wanted change and brands (and governments) weren't listening